omniaintranet/OmniaDocsG2/working-with-documents/using-the-document-wizard/index.rst

 .. image:: normal-document-5-77.png

-OneDrive is your personal Microsoft 365 OneDrive.
+OneDrive is your personal Microsoft 365 OneDrive and should normally be used only for documents you don't need to share.
 If "Intranet" is selected - if available - a list of folders you have access to in the intranet is shown.
 The rest of the locations are normally available teamsites.
 If you select ALL you can search for a document libary.

 **Note!** For the OneDrive option to be available, the tenant feature "Save to OneDrive" must be active.
-This is done by a tenant administrator.

 7. Select folder in that location.